zivtech/Bodiless-JS/Development/Guides/BuildingSites/BuildingComponents/BuildingContentful.md

 ### Defining a Contentful Component that consists of composition of multiple components

-The following is an example of defining a tout contentful component (which is a composition of set of components: link, rich text editor, image.)
+The following is an example of defining a card contentful component (which is a composition of set of components: link, rich text editor, image.)

 The logic is the same except that `withResetButton`'s are added to each component.

 * Option 1 with reset on each individual component:
   ```
-  export const withToutResetButtons = withDesign({
+  export const withCardResetButtons = withDesign({
     ImageLink: withResetButton({ nodeKey: 'cta$image' }),
     Title: withResetButton({ nodeKey: 'title' }),
     Body: withResetButton({ nodeKey: 'body' }),
     Link: withResetButton({ nodeKey: 'cta' }),
   });

-  export const asContentfulTout = (content: object) => flow(
+  export const asContentfulCard = (content: object) => flow(
-    withToutEditors,
+    withCardEditors,
-    withToutResetButtons,
+    withCardResetButtons,
     withDefaultContent(content),
   );
   ```

-* Option 2 with reset at tout level (not individual).
+* Option 2 with reset at card level (not individual).
 A reset button will still appear for each individual component, but data is restored for entire component and not per sub-component:
   ```

-  export const asContentfulTout = (content: object) => flow(
+  export const asContentfulCard = (content: object) => flow(
-    withToutEditors,
+    withCardEditors,
     withResetButton,
     withDefaultContent(content),
   );
   ```

-### Defining the data of the Tout Contentful Component
+### Defining the data of the Card Contentful Component

 Create a new component in `src/components/Contentful/GivingBackToCommunity` and within the folder create an `index.ts` that contains the definition.
 Besides